eternaldensity/Sandcastle-Builder/README.md

 #### Waveney
 - Speed of light typo
-- Downgrade for CCDSP without bug
+- Downgrade for CDSP without bug
 - Nerf so it is very hard to get to Infinite Goats without Centanarian Mutant Ninja Tortoise (it should now behave as intended, not as I originally coded it)
 - Badge typos fixed
 - Few tweaks